Rob Havenstein

-Rob Havenstein (born May 13, 1992) is an American football offensive tackle for the Los Angeles Rams of the National Football League (NFL).
-He was drafted by the Rams in the second round of the 2015 NFL Draft.
-He played college football at Wisconsin.
+Rob Havenstein (born May 13, 1992) is an American professional football offensive tackle for the Los Angeles Rams of the National Football League (NFL).
+He was selected by the St. Louis Rams in the second round of the 2015 NFL draft.
+He played college football for the Wisconsin Badgers.
+With the retirement of Aaron Donald in March 2024, Havenstein is now the last remaining Rams player from the franchise's time in St. Louis that is still with the team.

-College recruiting
+Early life

 Havenstein committed to the University of Wisconsin–Madison on October 21, 2009.
-He also held offers from Penn State, Maryland, Virginia, Wake Forest, and West Virginia.
+He held numerous Power 5 offers.

 College career

 Havenstein played on Wisconsin's offensive line as a right tackle from 2010 through 2014.
-In his five years Havenstein played in 54 games and started in 42 of them.
+In his five years, Havenstein played in 54 games and started in 42 of them.
 Havenstein was a redshirt freshman in 2010.
 He played in 12 games in 2011, started every game for his remaining three years.
-In 2013, he was named 2nd-Team All-Big Ten by the media.
-At the end of the 2014 season he was named consensus 1st-Team All-Big Ten and 1st-Team All-American by the AFCA.
+In 2013, he was named 2nd-Team All-Big Ten Conference by the media.
+At the end of the 2014 season he was named consensus 1st-Team All-Big Ten and 1st-Team All-American by the American Football Coaches Association.
 At the end of his fifth year he was the only Badgers player invited to play in the 2015 Senior Bowl.